by Harper West | Jul 21, 2016 | Anxiety, Self-Acceptance

-It may seem counterintuitive, but truly accepting emotional experiences is actually the best way to manage them, as this blog notes.
-I’d add some neurobiological information: One reason that acceptance works biologically is that it reduces the threat or fear...
+It may seem counterintuitive, but truly accepting emotional experiences is actually the best way to manage them.
+Check out this blog on Three Ways Acceptance Helps You Work with Difficult Emotions.
+I’d add some neurobiological information: One reason that...

 by Harper West | Mar 9, 2014 | Emotions